Chart Color Schemes

 The level of general health in Duncraig is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Duncraig shows above-average health outcomes with both younger and older residents experiencing low prevalence of common health conditions.
+Duncraig shows above-average health outcomes with both young and old age groups having low prevalence of common health conditions.

-The rate of private health cover is exceptionally high at approximately 60% of the total population (10,391 people).
-The most prevalent medical conditions are arthritis and asthma, affecting 7.4 and 7.0% of residents respectively.
-A total of 72.0% of residents report being completely free of medical ailments, compared to 71.5% across Greater Perth.
-Duncraig has a higher proportion of seniors aged 65 and over at 21.8% (3,773 people), compared to the 20.1% in Greater Perth.
+The rate of private health cover is exceptionally high at approximately 60% of the total population of 10,478 people.
+The most common medical conditions are arthritis and asthma, affecting 7.4 and 7.0% of residents respectively.
+72.0% of residents declare themselves completely clear of medical ailments compared to 71.5% across Greater Perth.
+The area has 21.8% of residents aged 65 and over, totaling 3,805 people, which is higher than the 20.1% in Greater Perth.
 Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health